juspay/hyperswitch/crates/test_utils/README.md

 # Usage

-- Make sure you that you've the postman collection for the connector is ready in the `postman` dir with the name `<connector_name>.postman_collection.json`
+- Make sure you that you've the postman collection for the connector available in the `postman` dir with the name `<connector_name>.postman_collection.json`
 - Add the connector credentials to the `connector_auth.toml` / `auth.toml`
 - In terminal, execute:
   ```zsh